 Stovepipe Wells Campground.
 If these campgrounds are full, you can also try your luck at Stovepipe Wells Campground in the northern part of Death Valley National Park.

-There are two hotels that are situated within Death Valley National Park.
-These hotels are located next to the main road that travels through the park providing convenient access for visitors.
+Here are a couple of hotels located near the main road that travels through the Death Valley National Park providing convenient access for visitors.

 Stovepipe Wells Village Hotel.
 Stovepipe Wells Village Hotel is a western-style hotel and a saloon at the beginning of Death Valley National Park.
 Established in 1926, the Stovepipe Wells Village Hotel is rustic yet comfortable and has an on-property restaurant, a heated pool, and a general store.
 The rooms are equipped with basic travel amenities including a fridge, coffee maker, and TV.

 The Inn at Death Valley.
 The Inn at Death Valley is a luxury hotel at the center of the park.
 As you drive through Death Valley it’s impossible to miss – the unexpected palm tree grove and beautiful hotel facade stand out against the bare desert landscape.
 The property also features an outdoor pool, a sauna, a fitness center, and an on-property restaurant & bar.
 This hotel offers everything for a relaxing vacation and more!